 Compound insurance

 Has your car been seized?
-Learn what to do if your car is impounded, what compound insurance cover is and how your car getting seized affects your current insurance.
+Learn what to do if your car is impounded, what compound insurance cover is and how your car being seized affects your current insurance.

 Has your car been seized?
-Learn what to do if your car is impounded, what compound insurance cover is and how your car getting seized affects your current insurance.
+Learn what to do if your car is impounded, what compound insurance cover is and how your car being seized affects your current insurance.

 What is compound insurance?

-Compound (also called impound) insurance is a special type of temporary car insurance policy that typically lasts for 30 days.
-It provides you with the cover you need to release your car if it’s been impounded.
+Compound insurance (also called impound insurance) is a special type of temporary car insurance policy that typically lasts for 30 days.

-As most standard car insurance policies won’t cover impounded cars, compound insurance can fill the gap.
+If you don’t have valid insurance or your existing policy won’t cover impounded vehicles, you’ll need to buy compound insurance to fill the gap.
 Cover is immediate, allowing you to get your car back on the road as soon as possible.

 If your car’s been impounded, standard temporary car insurance may not be accepted.
 Unfortunately, there’s no such thing as one-day impounded car insurance.